ryanneilstroud/InstaReap/README.md

 ## Author Note

+Please find both apk and ipa at the root of this repository.

+## Author Note

 As someone just picking up React Native there are lots of things to be ironed out and improved up, but I hope this is a good demonstration of what is possible using React Native.